spatie/typescript-transformer/README.md

 ## Annotation options

-When using the `@typescript` annotation, the name of the PHP class will be used for the Typescript type:
+When using the `@typescript` annotation, the PHP class's name will be used for the Typescript type:

 ```php
 /** @typescript **/